Opening a new hotel or renovating an existing one is a long process that requires a huge investment from the owner.

 How much time does it take?

-What type of pictures sells for hotels?
+What type of pictures sell best for hotels?